Technology

 Performance is a key consideration for many developers.
 Here’s how the two frameworks stack up:

-- Flask: Outperforms Django in scenarios where minimal overhead is required, such as serving lightweight APIs.
+• Flask: Outperforms Django in scenarios requiring minimal overhead, such as serving lightweight APIs.

 7. Use cases: Flask vs. Django